Coverage and Rate of Joint Communication and Parameter Estimation in Wireless Networks: Sensing Coverage Probability and Ergodic Efficiency

 \end{enumerate}}

-{\em Proof:} Using Proposition 1, we may bound and approximate the CCDF of $\SINRr$ using the alternate SINR models, $\SINRam$, $\SINRgm$, and $\SINRhm$.
-We may then employ Theorem 3 to further bound the CCDFs of these respective models.
+{\em Proof:} This follows from the generic coverage probability expressions in Theorem 3 and the stochastic orderings of the SINR models in Proposition 2.
 The fact that the bounds for the interference Laplace Transform in Theorem 2 are increasing in the Laplace Transform of the fading terms concludes the proof, leveraging Lemmas 10 through 13. $\qedwhite$

-With respect to iii) and iv), looser bounds may be obtained using $\LaplaceL_{\GM(\bold{F}, \boldsymbol{\theta})}(s; \NL)$ and $\LaplaceL_{\GM(\bold{F}, \boldsymbol{\theta})}(s; \NN)$, and $\LaplaceU_{\GM(\bold{F}, \boldsymbol{\theta})}(s; \NL)$ and $\LaplaceU_{\GM(\bold{F}, \boldsymbol{\theta})}(s; \NN)$, respectively.
-Further, Theorem 4 may be used in tandem with Corollary 3 to obtain approximate/exact upper and lower bounds on the ergodic sensing efficiency.
-Overall, these results offer a highly expressive, yet tractable means to analytically characterize the performance of radar tracking in a JCAS network.
+With respect to iii) and iv), looser, but simpler, bounds may be obtained using $\LaplaceL_{\GM(\bold{F}, \boldsymbol{\theta})}(s; \Na)$ and $\LaplaceL_{\GM(\bold{F}, \boldsymbol{\theta})}(s; \Na)$, in (\ref{eq:lap-gm-lbd}) and (\ref{eq:lap-gm-ubd}) respectively.
+Further, Theorem 4 may be used in tandem with Corollary 3 to obtain both approximate and exact upper and lower bounds on the ergodic sensing efficiency.
+Overall, these results offer a highly expressive yet tractable means to analytically characterize the performance of parameter estimation in JCAS networks.
 In addition to capturing the effects of non-isotropic interference, blockages, and varying antenna gains, our model further accounts for the structure of the excitation waveform over time and frequency.

-This is done in a rigorous manner by leveraging the Fisher Information of the induced estimation problem via Theorem 1.
+Finally, we note that, although we have focused on bounds and approximations, the fact we obtain true upper and lower bounds on $\Pcr(\tau)$ allows us to immediately obtain analytical characterizations of the tightness of the bounds and approximations.
+For instance the approximation error with respect to $\SINRr$ and $\SINRgm$ may be upper bounded as